Treatments for Irritable Bowel Syndrome in Melbourne

 Stress is a known trigger of digestive complaints.
 We know that the brain communicates with the digestive tract.
 We often note that when we are under acute stress, the digestive system can become overactive.
 While a careful case history taking should show this correlation, a saliva hormone tests will show if your stress hormone cortisol is impacting on your health.

-If you’d like more information or to make an appointment to take a giant leap towards successful treatments for your irritable bowel syndrome and you’re in Melbourne, call 03 9885 7766 now.
+If you’d like more information or to make an appointment for SIBO or other dietary testing, or to take a giant leap towards successful treatments for your irritable bowel syndrome, call Luke Clarke’s Melbourne clinic on 03 9885 7766 now.